 - Mystic Point Freight Depot (a place for kids to walk through and explore)

 Eat: The Explorer’s Club Restaurant is the best Hong Kong Disneyland restaurant.
 Here, different counter-order stations feature Indonesian, Japanese, Korean, and Southeast Asian food.
-I usually order a very good Hainanese chicken rice, and my daughter’s recent bento box was also excellent.
+I usually order very good Hainanese chicken rice, and my daughter’s recent bento box was also excellent.

 None of the food in the park is Michelin-star quality, but it’s improved over the years.